 Cost Estimating, Schematic

-The new American Indian Student Center at South Dakota State University will be the most visible pillar of the Wokini Initiative, a multifaceted effort launched by President Barry Dunn (an enrolled member of the Rosebud Sioux Tribe).
-He wishes to uplift SDSU’s mission as a land-grant university to provide greater opportunities and access to higher education for students enrolled in any of the nine tribal nations in the state.
+The new American Indian Student Center (AISC) at South Dakota State University is the most visible pillar of the Wokini Initiative, a multifaceted effort launched by President Barry Dunn, an enrolled member of the Rosebud Sioux Tribe.
+He wishes to uplift SDSU’s mission as a land-grant university to provide greater opportunities and access to higher education for students enrolled in any of the tribal nations in the state.

 TSP and cultural design consultant Dennis Sun Rhodes of Great Horse design studio engaged tribal and student communities to help identify important cultural themes that helped guide the design.
-All agreed that Native influences should be infused into the design, not overtly displayed in strictly historical forms.
-For example, the traditional star quilt pattern is present in wood accents on the ceiling, and the exterior of the octagonal multipurpose room is clad in reflective metal tiles whose colors depict a rising fire against a blue sky.
-Interior wall space is reserved for murals and other work by American Indians artists.
+All agreed that Native influences should be subtly infused into the new AISC, not overtly displayed in strictly historical forms.
+The design follows the guiding philosophy that as we gather in this special place of acceptance and learning, we all bring different essential gifts.
+We are connected but individually valued.
+All belong.

 The building itself is oriented diagonally, with a traditional east entrance.
 The winter solstice’s sunrise will illuminate the main interior corridor that links student and administrative spaces with a large general classroom that opens to an outdoor space with a fire circle, surrounding by existing trees.
 Indigenous plants and native grasses will be planted throughout the site, contributing to the building’s distinct presence at the heart of campus.